Placement Site Applicants

 The majority of projects that Corpsmembers do at their Placement Sites must be hands-on restoration work, and align with the following guidelines:

-• In-Channel Restoration: Corpsmembers may assist with installing large woody debris structures and creating off-channel ponds to recharge groundwater levels and restore rearing habitat for salmonids.
-Corpsmembers may remove/improve fish passage barriers and monitor culverts during storm events to ensure they are clear of debris.
-Corpsmembers may monitor water quality and quantity to assist our partners in ensuring community agriculture and industry does not exceed their total maximum daily loads of pollutants.
-Other activities may include riparian fence installation, litter removal, culvert improvements, etc.
+• In-Channel/ Instream Restoration: Corpsmembers assist with installing large woody debris (LWD) structures and creating off-channel ponds to recharge ground water levels and restore/increase available rearing habitat for salmonids.
+They remove/ improve fish passage barriers and monitor culverts during storm events to ensure they are clear of debris and allow salmonids access to their natal streams.
+CMs also monitor water quality and quantity to assist WSP’s partners in ensuring community agriculture and industry does not exceed their total maximum daily loads (TMDL) of pollutants.
+Other in-channel or instream activities include riparian fence installation, litter removal, and culvert improvements.
+Removal of trash reduces point source pollution, improves salmonid access to spawning grounds, and increases water quality conditions overall.

-• Pre-Project Data Collection and Project Maintenance: Corpsmembers may assist with pre-project data collection needed to establish project goals and monitoring objectives by conducting: implementation monitoring, habitat typing, spawning grounds surveys, restoration site assessment, presence/absence surveys, dive surveys, etc. Corpsmembers may engage in project maintenance such as effectiveness monitoring, weeding, and watering to ensure the success of the watershed recovery and protection interventions.
+• Project Maintenance: Corpsmembers engage in project maintenance such as effectiveness monitoring, weeding, and watering to ensure the success of their various watershed recovery and resiliency interventions.

 Corpsmembers engage in other activities under the guidance of WSP staff, including the following:

 Education: All Corpsmembers must teach the Wonders of Watershed (WOW!)
-Education Program to at least one class of 2nd-6th grade students (goal of 25 students or more).
-The WOW! curriculum consists of five 80-minute lessons focusing on human impacts and interactions with watersheds, local problems and solutions for salmon populations, pollution solutions, importance of biodiversity, life of a salmon, and water is a finite resource.
+Education Program to at least one class of 2nd-5th grade students (goal of 20 students or more).
+The WOW! curriculum consists of five 50 to 80-minute lessons focusing on human impacts and interactions with watersheds, local problems and solutions for salmon populations, pollution solutions, importance of biodiversity, life of a salmon, and water is a finite resource.

-Volunteer Recruitment: All Corpsmembers must organize one Watershed Awareness Volunteer Event (WAVE) a hands-on community restoration project.
-Corpsmembers are responsible for facilitating the event and recruiting 30 community volunteers.
+Volunteer Recruitment: All Corpsmembers must organize a Watershed Awareness Volunteer Event (WAVE) a hands-on community restoration project.
+Corpsmembers are responsible for facilitating the event and aim to recruit 25 community volunteers.

 Corpsmember Development: WSP provides many training opportunities for Corpsmembers.
-The year begins with a week-long Orientation, followed by a WAVE and WOW!
-Training in November or December to introduce Corpsmembers to the education and volunteer recruitment aspects of the program.
+The year begins with a week-long Orientation, followed by a weeklong WAVE & WOW!
+Training in November to introduce Corpsmembers to the education and volunteer recruitment aspects of the program.
+We offer optional webinars and career development as well as opportunities to learn more about fisheries and restoration through conferences and local meetings.
 Finally, all Corpsmembers come together in the summer to exit the program and celebrate their service term at the Recognition Ceremony in a centralized location in California.

 The work that Corpsmembers do at their Placement Sites must align with WSP’s mission and goals and coincide with WSP guidelines.